temet.cosmo

 - loadColors(sP, quantName)

-Wrap the below function including some logic to take only a single lowercase string ‘quantName’ input.
-Loads either a color (difference of two band magntiudes), or just a band magnitude, for every subhalo.
+Load either a color (difference of two band magntiudes), or just a band magnitude, for every subhalo.

 - loadSimGalColors(sP, simColorsModel, colorData=None, bands=None, projs=None, rad='')

-Load band-magnitudes either from snapshot photometrics or from auxCat SPS modeling, and return band magnitudes (if bands is a single band), convert to a color (if bands contains two bands), or return complete loaded data (if bands is None).
+Return band magnitudes (if bands is a single band), convert to a color (if bands contains two bands), or return complete loaded data (if bands is None).
 If loaded data is passed in with bands, do then magnitude computation/slicing without re-loading.

 - stellarPhotToSDSSColor(photVector, bands)